 Learning the BASICS of Mindfulness Meditation

 Fortunately for us in the West, mindfulness meditation is no longer an esoteric skill used only by enlightened yogis and monks in the Eastern part of the world.
 It has seeped into the mainstream with prodigious results for those suffering from anxiety and stress.
 One of the most common ways to meditate is to sit down in a quiet room, close your eyes, and redirect your attention to nothing more than the sensations involved in breathing.
+However, to do this we will need to create a space for meditation.

 You can focus on the way it feels as your chest rises and falls with each passing breath, noticing the temperature of the cool air entering your nostrils and the warm air existing them, or simply following the breath as it makes its journey through your nose, filling your lungs, only to then be expelled seconds later.
 This practice can be done for 5 mins, 10 mins, 30 mins, an hour, or longer.